 Remember that you can write off a range of business expenses at tax time.
 Think business equipment, business travel and accommodations, furniture and office supplies.
 You can also deduct the premiums you pay for health insurance coverage for yourself if you’re self-employed and don’t have access to health insurance through your spouse.

 Good small business tax preparation, whether in software (like TurboTax or TaxSlayer) or human form, will empower you to find the best small business tax breaks.
 A small business tax calculator can help you estimate how much you’ll owe to the IRS.
 If your tax bill from last year seemed high, you may not have been getting all possible small business tax write-offs.

 Related Article: Is a Solo 401(k) a Good Choice When You’re Self-Employed?

 Small Business Tax Credits

 Did you know that there are small business tax credits, not just small business tax deductions?
-Certain qualified small business owners who provide their employees with healthcare can claim the Small Business Health Care Tax Credit.
+Certain qualified small business owners who provide their employees with healthcare can claim the Small Business Health Care Tax Credit to offset the cost of insurance.
 That particular tax credit is a product of the Affordable Care Act.

 Interested small business owners should join what’s called SHOP, the Small Business Health Options Program.
 It’s a marketplace that, like the individual health care exchanges, lets you shop around for health insurance with the coverage and price that works for you.
 If you’re self-employed and have no employees, you probably should use the individual Health Insurance Marketplace, not SHOP.